The Best Wireless Headphones for Your Money

 Headphone design: In-ear | Noise-cancelling: Yes | Weight: 0.19 oz per earbud | Earbud battery life: 7.5 hours per charge | Charging case size: 2.4”L x 1.4”W x 1.06”H | Charging case weight: 1.2 oz

-The Jabra Elite 75t are true wireless earbuds that offer a sleek look, a comfortable design, ultra portability, noise cancellation and superb sound quality that can be tuned to your liking, all for only $175. ("True wireless" refers to earbuds that don’t have any cables connecting the two earpieces together.)
+The Jabra Elite 75t are true wireless earbuds that offer a sleek look, a comfortable design, ultra-portability, noise cancellation and superb sound quality that can be tuned to your liking, all for only $55. ("True wireless" refers to earbuds that don’t have any cables connecting the two earpieces together.)

-The Elite 75t have an IP55 rating, which means they can withstand some water and dust.
-For those interested in using their earbuds during more rugged outdoor adventures, consider the Jabra Elite Active 75t ($150) earbuds, which are completely dustproof and waterproof.
+These wireless earbuds have an IP55 rating, which means they can withstand some water and dust.
+So for those interested in using their earbuds during more rugged outdoor adventures, consider the Jabra Elite Active 75t earbuds for $150, which are completely waterproof and dustproof.

 7. Best Apple earbuds: Apple AirPods Pro